clidejs/ttyutil/README.md

 ### Events ###
 Description of the event object properties which the callback is called with:

- - `type`: {String} "key" when a key event has occured, "mouse" when a mouse event has occured (see TTYUtil.TYPE)
+ - `type`: {int} "key" when a key event has occured, "mouse" when a mouse event has occured (see TTYUtil.TYPE)

 Mouse events:
  - `action`: {int} mouse event action id (see TTYUtil.MOUSE)